rails/rails/guides/source/form_helpers.md

 {'person' => {'name' => 'Bob', 'address' => {'23' => {'city' => 'Paris'}, '45' => {'city' => 'London'}}}}
 ```

-Rails knows that all these inputs should be part of the person hash because you called `fields_for` on the first form builder.
-By specifying an `:index` option you're telling Rails that instead of naming the inputs `person[address][city]` it should insert that index surrounded by [] between the address and the city.
-If you pass an Active Record object as we did then Rails will call `to_param` on it, which by default returns the database id.
-This is often useful as it is then easy to locate which Address record should be modified.
-You can pass numbers with some other significance, strings or even `nil` (which will result in an array parameter being created).
+Rails knows that all these inputs should be part of the person hash because you
+called `fields_for` on the first form builder.
+By specifying an `:index` option
+you're telling Rails that instead of naming the inputs `person[address][city]`
+it should insert that index surrounded by [] between the address and the city.
+This is often useful as it is then easy to locate which Address record
+should be modified.
+You can pass numbers with some other significance,
+strings or even `nil` (which will result in an array parameter being created).

-To create more intricate nestings, you can specify the first part of the input name (`person[address]` in the previous example) explicitly, for example
+To create more intricate nestings, you can specify the first part of the input
+name (`person[address]` in the previous example) explicitly:

 ```erb
 <%= fields_for 'person[address][primary]', address, index: address do |address_form| %>